-Historical weather data was provided by the National Climatic Data Center (a subsidiary of the National Oceanic and Atmospheric Administration) (NCDC), which was generally used to supplement an existing weather database maintained by FMPA.
+Historical weather data was provided by the National Climatic Data Center (a subsidiary of the National Oceanic and Atmospheric Administration) (NCDC).
 Weather stations, from which historical weather was obtained, were selected by their quality and proximity to the ARP Participants.
 In most cases, the closest "first-order" weather station was the best source of weather data.
 First-order weather stations (usually airports) generally provide the highest quality and most reliable weather data.
 In two cases (Beaches and FPUA), however, weather data from a "cooperative" weather station, which was closer than the closest first-order station, appeared to more accurately reflect the weather conditions that affect the ARP Participants' loads, based on statistical measures, than the closest first-order weather station.